JohnOCFII/johnocfii.github.io/_posts/Update 2022-03-26-Shim-Me-All-Night-Long.md

 ![MilkCr8 CNC frame](/assets/images/Tilt1.jpeg)

-Lucky for me, I had this issue, which allowed me to **purchase new tools!**.
-A few days later, I was confirming the tilt with a new dial test indicator.
+Lucky for me, I had this issue, which allowed me to **purchase new tools!**  A few days later, I was confirming the tilt with a new dial test indicator.

 ![MilkCr8 CNC frame](/assets/images/DialTest.jpeg)